Gromgorgel/FPK-PCR/README.md

 - `kalman` is a logical, if `TRUE` the kalman filter is used to include groundphase data into the analysis
 - `debugg` is a logical, if `TRUE`  intermediate values, warning messages, and diagnosic plots are returned
 - `resec.tolerance` is a numerical vector of length 1.
 It determines a cut-off for the 5PLM residual error per cycle.
 This  serves as a tool in low-level presence analysis (reactions with high values are not likely to contain bona fide amplification, `NA` output is returned for reactions that exceed the threshold)
-- `bootstrap` is a logical, if `TRUE` a bootstrap analysis will be performed and BCa confidence intervals will be returned for the parameter estimates. **Warning** this is rather computationally intensive, you may want to go get a coffee or something.
+- `bootstrap` is a logical, if `TRUE` a bootstrap analysis will be performed and BCa confidence intervals will be returned for the parameter estimates. **Warning:** this is rather computationally intensive, you may want to go get a coffee or something.
 Better first run a few reactions at a time to see how well systems handles the punishment.
 Also, you may want to switch off the baseline optimization for the bootstrap (just use `base.line = "slanted"`) since its usage increases the computational load rather exponentially.
 - `n` is a numerical of length 1, the number of bootstraps that will be performed.
 - `p` is a numerical of length 1, the p-value of the confidence bounds calculated.